Symptoms, Types, Causes, and Early Warning SignsIn This Article

 - Significant problems functioning at work or school, relating to other people, and taking care of oneself.

-- Continuous signs of schizophrenia for at least 6 months, with active symptoms (hallucinations, delusions, etc.) for at least 1 month.
+- Continuous signs of schizophrenia for at least six months, with active symptoms (hallucinations, delusions, etc.) for at least one month.

 - No other mental health disorder, medical issue, or substance abuse problem is causing the symptoms.

 The medical and psychological conditions the doctor must rule out before diagnosing schizophrenia include: